julienr/cvscripts/Readme.rst

 Computer vision scripts
 =======================
-This repository contains some computer vision scripts and experiments.
+This repository contains some computer vision python scripts and experiments.
 Each subfolder has a detailled description.